JuanGarza97/Parrot_JumpingSumo_Multithreaded_Control/README.md

-# jumpingSumo_Multithreading
+# Parrot's JumpingSumo Multithreaded Control

-Modifying Parrot's SDK to add new functionalities and sequences, to practice multithreading and parallelization
+<p>Modified Parrot's SDK to add new functionalities and sequences, to practice multithreading and parallelization</p>